TheAgilityCollective/DNA/_docs/conflict-handling.md

 *... if the conflict didn't get solved:*

-**Step 3:** Moose-head meeting at Crisp ASAP with the involved parties.
+**Step 3:** Moose-head meeting at the collective 'HQ' ASAP with the involved parties.

 Gravel?
 Moose head?
 Huh?
 ------------------------